witer-rs/witer/README.md

 I would like to eventually transition from using `windows` to `windows-sys` to benefit from better compile times, as the wrappers included in the former are redundant for this crate.

+## Examples

+You can find examples in [the examples folder](examples).
+You can also see the vulkano branch of [foxy-rs/foxy](https://github.com/foxy-rs/foxy/tree/vulkano), which as of the time of writing is utilizing `ezwin`, but is subject to change.

 ## Why the rework?

 I have to agree that the original API for `ezwin` was much nicer to work with, but it had a number of issues related to